torvalds/linux/Documentation/admin-guide/ras.rst

 On the above example, a DDR4 SO-DIMM memory module is located at the system's memory labeled as "BANK 0", as given by the *bank locator* field.
-Please notice that, on such system, the *total width* is equal to the *data witdh*.
+Please notice that, on such system, the *total width* is equal to the *data width*.
 It means that such memory module doesn't have error detection/correction mechanisms.

 Unfortunately, not all systems use the same field to specify the memory